-Figure 22.
-Map showing the Violent Offenses within ENS area
+Figure 24.
+Map showing violent offenses within ENS area

-Needs Assessment Summary

-A comprehensive needs assessment/resident survey was developed and conducted to obtain maximum input from the residents.
+Figure 25.
+Map showing violent offenses which involved guns in the ENS area Needs Assessment Summary A comprehensive needs assessment/resident survey was developed and conducted to obtain maximum input from the residents.
 The Vanderbilt University Department for Human and Organizational Behavior analyzed the results and information received.
-For more information on the survey process please refer to Chapter 3, Page 42.

-Housing Market Assessment

-A housing market analysis was conducted to forecast the potential for various types of housing at the Napier and Sudekum Site.
+For more information on the survey process please refer to Chapter 3, Page 48.
+Housing Market Assessment A housing market analysis was conducted to forecast the potential for various types of housing at the Napier/ Sudekum Site.
 As an inherent part of this analysis, the need for affordable housing that could be captured at this site was quantified.
 Existing housing market conditions and trends throughout the area and within South Nashville were analyzed.
 The primary housing market area was defined, and demographics assessed for niches in specific geographic source markets.
 Market area housing demand was forecasted based in part on these demographic assessments.
 The competitive framework for housing was then analyzed, and the site's capture of overall market-area demand was determined.
-Ultimately, a mix of housing projects by tenure and type, number of units, and price range is recommended based on the site potentials.
-The summary of the findings has been included in Chapter 4, Page 60.

-ii.
-Napier & Sudekum Profiles
+Ultimately, a mix of housing products by tenure and type number of units, and price range is recommended based on the site potentials.
+The summary of the findings have been included in Chapter 4, Page 66. ii.
+Napier & Sudekum Profiles Property History Together, Napier and Sudekum make the largest and some of the oldest public housing buildings in MDHA's portfolio.
+Historically, the target neighborhood was the original site of Meharry Medical College, a Historically African-American College and University and the first facility for training African-American doctors in the South, a thriving and predominantly African-American neighborhood of doctors, nurses and professors flourished.
+Its relocation to North Nashville in 1931 and the construction of Napier (1941) and Sudekum (1953) dramatically changed the neighborhood.
+Historically, Napier and Sudekum were divided along racial lines.
+Today, Charles E Davis Boulevard serves as that physical and physiological border between